AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - how to report a person on whatsapp?
 - how to report someones number on whatsapp?
 - what are the steps to report someone on whatsapp?
-- how to report a person on whatsapp?
 - how to report an person account on whatsapp?
 - How can I report an account on whatsapp?
 - how to report an number of someone on whatsapp?